mattcaseycpa/project1/README.md

 1. For starters, what are the happiest countries around the world?
 2. Is happiness correlated with measures of national success; for example: Gross Domestic Product (GDP) and Human Development Index (HDI)?
 3. Is happiness impacted by alcohol consumption?
+Is there an overall relationship between alcohol consumption and happiness or does one type of alcohol affect happiness the most?
 4. Do the types of alcohol consumed seem to influence happiness differently?